Kim Sol-mi

 Kim Sol-mi (Korean: 김솔미; born 20 November 1990) is a North Korean judoka.

-She won gold at the 2011 World Military Judo Championship.
+Kim won gold at the 2011 World Military Judo Championship.
 At the 2013 World Judo Championships, in Rio de Janeiro, Brazil, she finished fifth.
-She took bronze at the 2014 Grand Slam in Abu Dhabi, UAE.
-That year, she also took the bronze at the Grand Prix in Qingdao, China.
+She took bronze at the 2014 Abu Dhabi Grand Slam in the United Arab Emirates.
+That year, she also took the bronze at the 2014 Qingdao Grand Prix in China.
 She took the bronze at the 2015 Asian Judo Championships in Kuwait.

-At the 2016 Asian Judo Championships in Tashkent, Uzbekistan she finished third.
+At the 2016 Asian Judo Championships in Tashkent, Uzbekistan Kim finished third.

-She competed in the women's (48 kg) judo event at the 2016 Summer Olympics in Rio de Janeiro, where she did not advance past her first match.
+Kim competed in the women's (48 kg) judo event at the 2016 Summer Olympics in Rio de Janeiro, where she did not advance past her first match.